ARCommunications/Block-Referral-Spam/readme.txt

 **This plugin is a great example of OpenSource community.
 Pull request are very welcome and usually accepted within 24hr.
 Together we fight with evil spam bot.**

+Don't get confused with the term *Referrer Spam* or *Referral Spam* or *Referer Spam*.
+Google basically calls it *Referral Traffic*.
+It's all mean the same thing.

 == Installation ==